-(Psalms 66:20) Blessed be God, which hath not turned away my prayer, nor his mercy from me.
+(Psalms 66:20) Blessed be God, Who has not turned away my prayer Nor His lovingkindness from me.

 We know from experience that God has not rejected our prayers, so we keep on praying and making our offerings to God.
 More important than the "things" God has given us in answer to prayer, God has given us His steadfast, unfailing love, which moved Him to send Jesus Christ into our world and the Holy Spirit into our hearts when we receive Jesus Christ as our Lord and Savior.